These deck decorating ideas for summer will convince you it IS possible have a welcoming outdoor space on a budget!

 Also, that cute white tray the muffins are on?
 It’s there because the table is flaking and needs to be touched up.
 No perfection here ~grin

 All the accessories on the deck are yard sale or thrift store goodies.
-(Read all my best tips here.)
+Bright colors are my inspiration to create a simple deck that serves as a front porch as well (without a cover!)

-I probably needed a larger rug but my budget was limited.
-The one I bought adds the punch of color I wanted in this outdoor space.
+I probably needed a larger outdoor rug but my budget was limited.
+The one I bought added the pop of color I wanted in this outdoor space.

-The deck love seat and chairs came from Big Lots several years ago and they have done great!
+The sofa and chairs came from Big Lots several years ago and they were a great addition!
 Here’s a similar set if you need one.

 Luckily nothing was damaged.
 (Although I was totally freaked out my daughter wanted to make sure the mouse was fine. ~eyeroll)